Aptivi/NitrocidKS/DocGen/wiki/releases/Compatibility-Notes-for-Third-Generation-KS.md

 ##### Removed `InitPaths` in favor of properties

-Now, we don't have to initialize paths everytime we make an internal app that depends on Kernel Simulator's paths.
+Now, we don't have to initialize paths everytime we make an internal app that depends on Nitrocid KS's paths.
 The call to the function that gets the path, `GetKernelPath`, however won't be removed because it's widely used and is unaffected.
 This reduces the `NullReferenceException` bugs regarding paths.

 ##### Moved kernel update code to `Kernel.Updates`